eJar0k/Prusa-Firmware-Buddy-Core-One-HT450-6.5.3/README.md

 - `+2636.HT450`
 - `+10523.HT450`

-## Example:
-- py utils/build.py --preset coreone --build-type release --version-suffix "+2636.HT450"

 ## Build (Windows / Linux)

 From repo root:
 - py utils/build.py --preset coreone --build-type release --version-suffix "+2636.HT450"

 ## This will create two variants:

 - coreone_release_boot
 - coreone_release_noboot

 ## Build outputs are usually under:

 - build/coreone_release_boot/
 - build/coreone_release_noboot/

 ## Look for a file named similar to:

 - firmware.bbf

-## Tip:
+## Tip for choosing a name:

--You can rename the .bbf file for convenience (e.g. COREONE_firmware_6.3.4_HT450.bbf).
+- You can rename the .bbf file for convenience (e.g. COREONE_firmware_6.3.4_HT450.bbf).
--The printer cares about the contents, not the filename.
+- The printer cares about the contents, not the filename.

 ## Which binary should I flash? (boot vs noboot)

 - noboot: firmware without bundled bootloader update.
 - boot: firmware that includes bootloader-related packaging.